The best Labor Day 2022 sales to shop now

 Select independently determines what we cover and recommend.
 When you buy through our links, we may earn a commission.
 Learn more.

-Labor Day weekend is right around the corner, which means you can find discounts on everything from mattresses and vacuums to grills and air purifiers.
+Labor Day weekend is here, which means you can find discounts on everything from mattresses and vacuums to grills and air purifiers.
 Major brands and retailers have also started slashing prices on summer essentials as the season winds down, including outdoor furniture, grills and summer clothing.

-With several sales flooding in throughout the week, retail experts told us Labor Day weekend can be a good time to take advantage of discounts as prices soar due to inflation and people begin to worry about spending more around the upcoming holidays.
+With several sales to choose from, retail experts told us Labor Day weekend can be a good time to take advantage of discounts as prices soar due to inflation and people begin to worry about spending more around the upcoming holidays.
 “As we head into other major spending events like Halloween and the winter holiday season, we expect consumers will be paying even closer attention to finding the best deals and making every dollar count,” said Katherine Cullen, senior director of industry and consumer insights at the National Retail Federation.

-To help you narrow down the best Labor Day deals, we scoured the web and compiled some of the best sales on Select reader favorite categories like home goods, grills, kitchen appliances, back-to-school clothing and more.
+To help you narrow down the best Labor Day deals, we scoured the web and compiled some of the best sales on Select reader favorite categories like mattresses, tech, furniture, grills, back-to-school clothing and more.
 We also highlighted competitive deals using price trackers like Honey and CamelCamelCamel.

 The best Labor Day deals in 2022